 Imagine yourself sitting in a café one day in your home town, when on the next table you hear some people speaking English with a strong North American accent.
-Being a American?" friendly you and "Hi! vou person, lean over say, Are "No." comes the immediate answer.
-"Canadian!"
+Being a friendly American?" person, vou lean and say, "Hi!
+Are vou over "Canadian!"
+"No." comes the immediate answer.
 Calling a English-speaking Canadian an American can be as bad as telling a Scotsman that he's English or a Swiss person he's German.
 In spite of a common language, there are differences in culture and national feeling.
-"No," many Canadians will tell you with insistence, "We're Americans!
-We're Canadians" not
+"No," many Canadians will tell you with "We're insistence, not Americans!
+We're Canadians"